Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Numerical Simulation

 \subsection{TDOA Estimation}

-We select two classical and effective TDOA estimation methods as benchmarks for comparison: \begin{itemize} \item \textbf{Benchmark 1 }(Asynchronous Time Difference of Arrival (A-TDOA) \cite{puatru2023flextdoa} \cite{dotlic2018ranging}) : A classical TDOA estimation method which requires CFO measurement assistance.
-Specifically, \cite{dotlic2018ranging} discusses the uplink TDOA cases where tags transmit blink messages, while \cite{puatru2023flextdoa} extends the method to downlink TDOA cases, which is the focus of our problem. \item \textbf{Benchmark 2 }(Signal-Multiplexing Network Ranging (SM-NR) \cite{zhang2021signal}): A new and effective network ranging method which is capable of both active ranging and differential ranging. \end{itemize}

-As several other TDOA estimation methods \cite{horvath2017passive1,horvath2017passive2,zhang2019high} have been shown to be inferior to SM-NR \cite{zhang2021signal}, the selection of these benchmarks is appropriate and justified.
-Additionally, since P-TDOA utilizes information from multiple frames for estimation, whereas the benchmarks use only a single frame, we apply polynomial fitting to the raw TDOA estimates of the benchmarks for a fair comparison.
-This allows TDOAs to be estimated using a uniform polynomial model as in \eqref{eq8}.
-We refer to the fitting versions of the benchmarks as `A-TDOA fitting' and `SM-NR fitting', respectively.
+We select two classical TDOA estimation methods as benchmarks for comparison, which represent the two previously mentioned approaches for compensating the impacts of target $u$'s clock drift: \begin{itemize} \item \textbf{Benchmark 1 }(Asynchronous Time Difference of Arrival (A-TDOA) \cite{puatru2023flextdoa,dotlic2018ranging}) : A classical TDOA estimation method which requires CFO measurement assistance.
+Specifically, \cite{dotlic2018ranging} discusses the uplink TDOA case where targets transmit blink messages, while \cite{puatru2023flextdoa} extends the method to the downlink TDOA case, which is the focus of our problem. \item \textbf{Benchmark 2 }(Signal-Multiplexing Network Ranging (SM-NR) \cite{zhang2021signal}): An effective network ranging method which is capable of both active ranging and differential ranging. \end{itemize} Additionally, since the new P-TDOA utilizes information from multiple frames for estimation, whereas the benchmarks use only a single frame, we apply polynomial fitting to the raw TDOA estimates of the benchmarks for a fair comparison.
+This allows TDOAs to be estimated using a uniform polynomial model as in \eqref{eq17}.
+We refer to the fitting versions of the benchmarks as `A-TDOA*' and `SM-NR*', respectively.
+For the settings of each method, unless otherwise specified, the model order $L$ in P-TDOA is set to 2 and the solution period is set to $N_f =3$ frames; anchor 1 is designated as the `sync node' for SM-NR \cite{zhang2021signal}; and the CFO in A-TDOA is assumed to be measured with perfect accuracy.
+Moreover, the fitting order for `A-TDOA*' and `SM-NR*' is set equal to $L$.

-Unless otherwise specified, we assume that Target $u$ is located at $(0,0)$ initially and $N_a$=10 anchors are all randomly placed within a square centering at $(0,0)$ with sides length 2 km.
-The anchors remain stationary, while Target $u$ moves with a constant velocity in a random direction.
-The speed is drawn from a uniform distribution independently, i.e., $v \sim \mathcal{U}[-v_\text{max},+v_\text{max}]$, with $v_\text{max}$=10m/s.
-The transmission times are set by the anchors themselves, and the noise in the transmission stamps is generally only caused by clock jitter and can be neglected, which is a typical case in UWB systems \cite{xu2008delay,shi2020blas}.
-Therefore, we set $\sigma_t = 0$, and the variance of the noise of reception timestamps is set as $\sigma_r^2=-30$ dB \cite{xu2008delay}.
-The default standard deviation of clock offset errors is set to $\sigma_{\phi}=10^{-11}$s.

-For different methods, unless otherwise specified, the model order $L$ in P-TDOA is set to 2.
-Without loss of generality, we select Anchor 1 as the global clock reference node, serving as the `sync node' in \cite{zhang2021signal} as well.
-We assume that the CFO in A-TDOA is measured precisely with no measurement error.
-The fitting order for `A-TDOA fitting' and `SM-NR fitting' is set equal to $L$.